joshb738/School_District_Analysis/README.md

    b) **Results excluding 9th grade math and reading scores for Thomas High School**   [(Ref:Cell 16)](https://nbviewer.jupyter.org/github/joshb738/School_District_Analysis/blob/main/PyCitySchools_Challenge.ipynb)

+   - An approximate **0.07** decrease for the average math score.
+   - An approximate **0.05** decrease for the average reading score.
    - An approximate **26.36%** decrease in the students passing math percentage.
-   - An approximate **27.65%** decrase in the students passing reading percentage.
+   - An approximate **27.65%** decrease in the students passing reading percentage.
    - An approximate **25.87%** increase in the students overall passing percentage.

    <p align="left">